 As its name suggests, a Virtual Private Network is about privacy.
 It creates a network, or a closed system of communication between you and the VPN provider.
 And that network is virtual because, unlike a "real" network, there is no preexisting, dedicated infrastructure.

 Some people are familiar with VPNs already through their company or school, as using one is sometimes necessary to gain access to those institutions and their resources.

 But many people simply use a VPN to protect their privacy and improve their security on unsecure networks.
 This is where Dashlane's VPN comes in.

 Why should I use a VPN?

 In many cases, your access to the internet, be it at home or at work, is safe and secure.

 But when you're on the move and use free or unfamiliar networks such as in airports, hotels or cafes, you're opening yourself up to your data being observed and potentially stolen.
 This is especially true if you visit web addresses using “http”, not “https”, or access an email account using unsafe protocols.
 A VPN allows you to go online through a secure connection even when you're on an unsecure network.

 When you're on the internet, you're anything but anonymous.
 Your IP address is public information, and locates you geographically.
 Using a VPN means that your internet traffic is routed through the VPN provider so your traffic comes from the VPN's server location instead of your IP address.
 Additionally, your service provider cannot see what websites you're visiting, since the traffic through the VPN is encrypted.

-It's important to note that Dashlane's VPN does not allow you to choose the location of the server you are routed through.
-For performance reasons, if you allow the VPN to automatically assign the server it will connect to the nearest server it can, most often in the same country or region as you are actually located.
+Dashlane’s VPN allows you to choose the location of the server you are routed through.
+For performance reasons, if you allow the VPN to automatically assign the server it will connect to the nearest server it can, most often in the same country or region as you are located.

 When do I use Hotspot Shield's VPN?